Nachoeigu/bookbuilder_ai/README.md

 ---

 **Book Builder With AI** is designed to bring your ideas to life through a collaborative process with AI, ensuring your story is as close to your vision as possible.
 Happy writing!

+#### Developers disclaimer
+The system currently is configured in order to work in LangGraph Cloud and/or LangGraph Studio.
+You can refine it to work in your own server if you want it.